AaryanSahu/Principles-of-Programming-Languages-Project-Group-9/README.md

 1. **Open the Python Notebook:**
    - Open the provided Python Notebook on any Python environment, ideally Google Colab.
-   - For Bayesian Regression model,Run the [Bayesian](PoPL/code-orig/BayesianRegression.ipynb).
+   - For the Bayesian Regression model,Run the [Bayesian](PoPL/code-orig/BayesianRegression.ipynb).
    - For the Gamma Model,Run the [Gamma](PoPL/code-orig/BayesianRegression(with_Gamma).ipynb).

 2. **Load the Dataset:**